Asghar the Murderer: Murders in Iran

 When Asghar returned to Iran, he did not return to his hometown of Borujerd.
 Instead, he settled in Tehran's Reza Khan Caravanserai, where he was particularly busy with athletics.
 In this way, he had frequent contact with children and adolescents.
 His main targets were male teens who had come to look for work.
-During this brief time, he killed 8 people and dumped their bodies in the southern part of the city.
+During this brief time, he killed eight people and dumped their bodies in the southern part of the city.

 The discovery of the mutilated bodies of these adolescents in the furnaces and aqueducts near the Minudasht village became a source of fear in Tehran.

 Arrest

-In January 1933, a teenager who was lost in the Qaleh Kharabeh village, south of Tehran, found the body of a boy.
+In January 1933, a teenager who was lost in the Qaleh Kharabeh village, 800 km south of Tehran, found the body of a boy.
 He rushed to tell the news in nearby Najafabad.
 Agents from the Office of Provincial Affairs discovered that, in addition to the teen's body, there were two others.
 Both were under twenty years old and had been killed in the past couple of weeks.

-On February 23, in the space of less than two months, another young man's skull was found at Laleh Park, but his body was not found.
+On 23 February, in the space of less than two months, another young man's skull was found at Laleh Park, but his body was not found.
 Five days later, a 31-year-old man's headless body was discovered in the Aminabad district of Dowlatabad.

 By creating a climate of fear around Tehran, the police and the judiciary worked hard to find any clues which would help them find the killer.
 Sardar Timur Khan, an inspector from Tehran, who was probably the most knowledgeable officer in this area, was put in charge of the serial killings investigation in southern Tehran.

 The police drained several wells in an attempt to either find more bodies or prevent their use for possible dumping, as the officers continued their efforts to solve the killings in Qarat.

 On Thursday, 10 March 1933, close to Aminabad's qanats, the police came by a middle-aged man in the desert, selling a stack of porterage.
 The officers spoke with him, asking about his background and employment.

-The man claimed he was selling Okra.
+The man claimed he was selling okra.
 They did not doubt him at first, but upon closer inspection, noticed bloody clothes and a bloody knife.
 The man claimed to have bought the clothes from the market near the Shah-Abdol-Azim shrine, and the rest of the items were his tools.
 The authorities were not convinced, and the man was arrested and taken to a commissioner in Tehran.

-The officers then visited Asghar's residence in Reza Khan Caravanserai and questioned his neighbors.
+The officers then visited Asghar's residence in Reza Khan Caravanserai and questioned his neighbours.
 They said that, the previous night, Asghar had introduced the murdered boys as being his brothers.
 The police identified the clothes worn as belonging to the same teenager.